oijkn/adguardhome-doh-dot/README.md

 - Replace `192.168.1.1` gateway to your network gateway.
 - Replace `192.168.1.100/28` subnet to your macvlan subnet.
 - Replace `192.168.1.100` IP address to your host IP address.
+- Replace `eth0` to your network interface name.

 ```dockerfile
 version: "2"                                                           # Docker Compose version for Portainer